Origin of the Romanians: First references to Romanians

 Earliest mentions of Romanian settlements in official documents in the Kingdom of Hungary (between 1200 and 1400).

 The Gesta Hungarorum from around 1150 or 1200 is the first chronicle to write of Vlachs in the intra-Carpathian regions.
 Its anonymous author stated that the Hungarians encountered "Slavs, Bulgarians, Vlachs, and the shepherds of the Romans" when invading the Carpathian Basin around 895.
 He also wrote of Gelou, "a certain Vlach" ruling Transylvania, a land inhabited by "Vlachs and Slavs".
 In his study on medieval Hungarian chronicles, Carlile Aylmer Macartney concluded that the Gesta Hungarorum did not prove the presence of Romanians in the territory, since its author's "manner is much rather that of a romantic novelist than a historian".
 In contrast, Alexandru Madgearu, in his monography dedicated to the Gesta, stated that this chronicle "is generally credible", since its narration can be "confirmed by the archaeological evidence or by comparison with other written sources" in many cases.

+It should also be noted that several of the local rulers presented by Anonymus as opponents of the conquering Hungarians, including Gelou, Menumorut, Salan and Glad, are not attested as such in contemporary or near-contemporary sources.
+Their historicity has therefore been questioned by historians.
+György Györffy argued that several of these figures were constructed by Anonymus from place names and later traditions; in the case of Gelou, he connected the ruler's name with the place name Gyalu.
+Györffy consequently regarded some of the political and military conflicts described by Anonymus as literary reconstructions rather than accounts independently supported by contemporary evidence.

+The chronological distance between the Gesta Hungarorum and the events it describes also presents a significant source-critical problem.
+Anonymus wrote approximately three centuries after the Hungarian conquest.
+Gyula Kristó emphasized the importance of the circumstances and political conditions of Anonymus's own age in interpreting the Gesta, while Györffy likewise argued that Anonymus projected later political and ethnic conditions back into the conquest period.
+The chronicle therefore cannot by itself be treated as contemporary evidence for the ethnic and political composition of the Carpathian Basin around 895.
+Its references to Vlachs, Slavs, Bulgarians and local rulers must be evaluated alongside independent contemporary written sources, archaeological evidence, linguistics and toponymy rather than being accepted at face value as descriptions of the late ninth century.